Baja California Sur: Colonial era

 The first Spaniard in the area is believed to be Fortún Ximénez, arriving in 1533.
-He and his crew did not remain long because they sacked the area's pearls and abused the women, prompting a violent confrontation with the natives, who killed Ximénez.
+He and his crew did not remain long because their sacking of the area's pearls and abuse of the women caused a violent confrontation with the natives, who killed Ximénez.
 The remaining crew returned to Mexico City with the pearls and stories of riches.

-In 1535, Hernán Cortés navigated into the Gulf of California, which he called the Sea of Cortés.
+In 1535, Hernán Cortés navigated into what is now known as the Gulf of California, which he called the Sea of Cortés.
 He landed in what is now the bay of La Paz, which he named the Santa Cruz Port and Valley.
 This event is celebrated in La Paz as its founding.
-However, he did not remain.
+However, he did not remain there.

-Despite various explorations, the remoteness of the region impeded efforts at colonization until the 17th century.
-In 1697, Jesuit missionary Juan María de Salvatierra established the Nuestra Señora de Loreto Conchó Mission, the first permanent one of its kind in Baja California Sur.
-From there the order spread through most of the current state, founding sixteen missions in territory of the current state to work among the Pericú, Guaycura and Cochimí peoples.
+Despite various explorations, the remoteness of the region deterred colonization until the 17th century.
+In 1697, Jesuit missionary Juan María de Salvatierra established the Nuestra Señora de Loreto Conchó Mission, the first permanent mission of its kind in Baja California Sur.
+From there, the order spread through most of the territory, with a total of 16 missions working among the Pericú, Guaycura, and Cochimí peoples.

 During the 18th century, more colonists arrived, bringing diseases that caused a significant decrease in the indigenous population.

 In 1768, the Jesuits were expelled from New Spain and the Franciscans took over the missions, continuing the expansion north.
 In 1773 they were replaced by the Dominicans.
-A number of these mission churches still survive, including the Loreto Mission, the La Paz Cathedral, the San José del Cabo Mission and the San Javier Mission.
+Some of these mission churches have survived, including the Loreto Mission, the La Paz Cathedral, the San José del Cabo Mission, and the San Javier Mission.